RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonMac.rst

 Install Git
 *************

 If you haven't already done this during **Unit 0: Coding Prep**, then the first step is to ensure Git is installed on your Mac.
 To do so, open the terminal (see instructions below), and type ``git --version``.
 If you see a git version listed, e.g., "git 2.5.4", then you are good to go.
 Otherwise, you will get an alert asking you if you would like to install the developer tools.
 Click "Install".
+Note that we will not be using Git until Unit 2, but while we're doing set up now, it's a good idea to add this, too.

 Opening Terminal
 ****************